Area 51 (2005 video game): Film

 In 2004, ahead of the game's release, Paramount Pictures announced that they had reached an agreement concerning the film rights for the game.
 In March 2007, comic book author Grant Morrison was hired to adapt the game as a screenplay.
+Morrison's screenplay has been in limbo since at least March 21, 2012, with Graeme McMillan of ComicsAlliance calling the film a "never-happened film project".
 This project is unrelated to the movie Area 51 by Oren Peli.